-If the installation fails because libstdc++.so.5 is not available, install the compat-lib-stdc++-33 RPM which is readily available with CentOS and exists in an optional repository for Red Hat Enterprise users.
+If the installation fails because libstdc++.so.5, or other RPMs, are not available, install the compat-libstdc++-33 RPM which is readily available with CentOS and exists in an optional repository for Red Hat Enterprise users.
 You may also be able to locate the RPM from an older Linux system or distribution media.